hexawyz/Exo/ReadMe.md

 ### As a command line application (Recommended for a first try)

 * Run `Exo.Service.exe` from where it was extracted, and watch the service start.
 There can be some error messages appearing during startup for some non supported devices, this is normal.
-* Optionally, run `Exo.Overlay.exe` from where it was extracted.
+* Run `Exo.Overlay.exe` from where it was extracted.
 This will start the overlay UI that can display some notifications.
-(Still WIP, you need to kill it with task manager)
-* In order to access the UI, run `Exo.Settings.UI.exe` from where it was extracted.
+* In order to access the settings UI, you can use the taskbar tray icon created by `Exo.Overlay.exe` or manually run `Exo.Settings.UI.exe` from where it was extracted.
   The UI windows will show up and present you with the supported devices that were detected on your system.

 ### As a Windows Service